 Using Eclipse on a Mac

-Stop Motion Pro has been tested on the latest Intel Macs, and works extraordinarily well in conjunction with Boot Camp running Windows XP sp2 or Windows 7.
+Stop Motion Pro has been tested on the latest Intel Macs, and works extraordinarily well in conjunction with Boot Camp running Windows.
 This lets you run both Windows operating system software and Mac OS on the same Mac hardware (Mac Mini, iMac, Mac Pro etc).
 Boot Camp is pre-installed on your Mac.
 You do need an OEM copy of Windows which is available from any computer shop.
 Stop Motion Pro also works with Parallels and VMware Fusion.

 There is a video at the bottom of this page showing the set up of Boot Camp on a Mac.